Vineflower/vineflower-site/source/index.rst

 Vineflower
 ==========

 Vineflower is a modern Java decompiler aiming to be as accurate as possible, while not sacrificing the readability of the generated code.
-Vineflower supports modern Java (J20+), automatic reformatting of output code, and multithreaded decompilation.
+Vineflower supports modern Java (J21+), automatic reformatting of output code, and multithreaded decompilation.
 The main repository for Vineflower is located on GitHub at `Vineflower/vineflower <https://github.com/Vineflower/vineflower>`_.

 Downloads
 ============

 The primary mode of distribution for Vineflower is the jar, which can be found on the `releases page <https://github.com/Vineflower/vineflower/releases>`_ on GitHub, which can also found on maven.
 There is also an `Intellij Plugin <https://plugins.jetbrains.com/plugin/18032-quiltflower>`_ for use.
+New releases are announced on the `mailing lists <https://vineflower.org/mailing-lists/announce>`_.

 Running Vineflower requires a Java 17 or newer JVM, though classpath context can be loaded from any other JVM using the ``-jrt`` CLI parameter.